epsitec-sa/electrum-store/README.md

 Electrum Store (`electrum-store`) provides a store implementation tailored for use with `electrum-arc`, the Electrum Agnostic Reactive Components.

+The **store** maintains **state** organized as a tree.
+State is **immutable**.
+When the store is updated, new state is produced and nodes get replaced in the tree.

+Neither the store nor its states will emit notifications when things change, since `electrum` does not need the feature.

+Thanks to immutability, whole trees can be compared for equality with `===`.
+Whenever a (sub-)tree changes, the store guarantees that the `state` objects change too, from the node in the tree where the change happened up to the root of the tree (_change percolation_).

 # Store
 ## Create a store